-9. Date format: Dates not using the YYYY-MM-DD or YYYY/MM/DD format, but using "/" or "-", are assumed to be written in the MM/DD/YYYY or MM/DD/YY format, unless the context of the question (opening date included) clearly suggests otherwise.
-In case centuries are omitted (MM/DD/YY), centuries are assumed to be the same as the opening date.
+9. Date format: Dates using "/" are assumed to be written in the DD/MM/YYYY or DD/MM/YY format, unless the context of the market description clearly suggests otherwise.
+In case centuries are omitted (DD/MM/YY), centuries are assumed to be the same as the opening date.

-Example: "Will Ethereum 2.0 be launched before 01/02/30?" will be interpreted as "Will Ethereum 2.0 be launched before January 2, 2030" (assuming the opening date is in the 21th century).
+Example: "Will Ethereum 2.0 be launched before 02/01/30?" will be interpreted as "Will Ethereum 2.0 be launched before January 2, 2030" (assuming the opening date is in the 21th century).

-Example: The question "Who will win the presidential election in Taiwan on 13/01/24?" will be interpreted as referring to the winner of the Taiwan election on January 13th, 2024, considering that the opening date is set to January 14th 2024, there is no 13th month, and the presidential election in Taiwan is scheduled for that exact date.
+Example: The question "Who will win the presidential election in Taiwan on 01/13/24?" will be interpreted as referring to the winner of the Taiwan election on January 13th, 2024, considering that the opening date is set to January 14th 2024, there is no 13th month, and the presidential election in Taiwan is scheduled for that exact date.

-10. Number format: When using numbers, the symbol "." is assumed to be a decimal separator and the "," symbol as a thousand separator, unless the context of the question clearly suggests otherwise.
+10. Number format: When using numbers in the question or outcomes, the symbol "." is assumed to be a decimal separator and the "," symbol as a thousand separator, unless the context of the market description clearly suggests otherwise.